MatteoFilosa/TraVIS/README.md

 Add the chromedriver's path to PATH environmental variable

 2)

-Install node modules:
+In order to build and run it in your machine, you must have already installed and configured:

-npm install selenium
+- NodeJS v12.20.2
-npm install is-same-origin
+- Puppeteer node module v13.7.0 (npm install puppeteer@13.7.0)
-npm install fs
+- fs node module v1.0.0 (npm install fs)
-npm install puppeteer
+- is-same-origin node module v0.0.7 (npm install is-same-origin)